YashKalbande/FCR/pacman.md

     [vector(100, -160), vector(-5, 0)],
 ]
 ```
-__state__ variable will display Score of game which start on zero.__aim__ sets the movement direction of Pacman with (5,0).By default we are moving the Pacman at speed of 5 toward positive x-axis.
+__state__ variable will display the score of the game which starts on zero.__aim__ sets the movement direction of Pacman with (5,0).
+By default, we are moving the Pacman at speed of 5 toward the positive x-axis.
 We are also creating a couple of Turtles which we’ll use later:__path__ for drawing the game world and __writer__ for writing the score.

 ## Draw the Maze
 Lets desgine the maze layout with an list called _tiles_ that contains our maze.
 In the array, a 0 represents a black wall, and a 1 represents a collectable dot or floor space.
 Our game world is 20X20, so it may be easier for future hacking the Python list by creating a new line every 20th value.